showrove-roy/Programming-IQ/README.md

 # Programming IQ

 This project is a Programming Quiz project, Here is some programming languages common question.
 Every question has multiple option and have a option to choose correct one.
-Answer is correct or wrong that checked instand and show result.
+Answer is correct or wrong that checked instant and show result.

 ## QUIZ API LINK: